kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Workload and PodGroup Discovery

-Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef`), not on ownership.
+Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.workloadRef`), not on ownership.
 `ownerReference` is used only for controller-created objects so that they are garbage-collected when the Job is deleted.
 Workloads which are created by user or higher-level controller may not be given ownerReferences to the Job, so they are not deleted when the Job is deleted.